-When you submit your application at the gemeente you must also pay a processing fee.
+When you submit your application at the gemeente, you must also pay a processing fee.
 These are the maximum fees, you may end up paying less.

 Dutch passport processing time

 The processing time for a Dutch passport is roughly five working days.
 However, if you are applying for your first Dutch passport it is wise to request a passport well in advance of any travel plans in case you need additional documentation.
 If you urgently require a new passport you can make use of the expedited passport service (spoedprocedure) which can deliver your new passport the next working day if you lodge your request at your gemeente before 2pm (this can differ per municipality).
 This process has a higher fee.